 Zoe is HHI’s senior independent director.
 She is also a director of Smith & Williamson Investment Management Limited, specialising in the management of private client portfolios, and also acts as an independent director to the Dunhill Medical Trust investment committee as well as being a member of the Trinity College Oxford investment committee, the Carvetian Capital Fund investment committee and the Stramongate S.A. shareholder advisory committee.
 Zoe was formerly a vice president at Merrill Lynch Mercury Asset Management and a fund manager at Foreign & Colonial Investment Management.
 She graduated from Oxford University in 1994.

-Richard was a partner at Allen & Overy LLP, having joined them from university in 1978.
+Richard is a director on the board of HHI.
+He was a partner at Allen & Overy LLP, having joined them from university in 1978.
 He has now retired from this role but remains as a senior advisor.
 Richard is global chairman of the Corporate Practice and co-head of its Financial Institutions Group.
 He was appointed global head of Corporate in 2000, and in 2010 took a step back from management to focus on client relationships.
 In June 2019, he was appointed to the board of IntegraFin Holdings Plc, becoming chair in October 2019.
 IntegraFin Holdings Plc is a FTSE 250 company, the ultimate owner of the investment platform provider Transact.

 Until recently, Penny was CEO of Sanlam Private Wealth, and has extensive experience in wealth management and financial advice for private investors.
 She has held several senior positions in sales and marketing across the investment management industry.